threefoldfoundation/tft-stellar/specs/conversion/locked_conversion_transaction.md

 # Locking of tchain accounts during the conversion

-In the v1.3 release of tfchain, locking of accounts has been added to support the transition to a different blockchain platform.
+## Migration from Rivine to Stellar

+We will use a process we called "locked Conversion Transaction".

+This is basically a controlled process in which we lock the account on Rivine before the transaction, metadata is inserted in the Stellar minting action which points back to the originating funds, once the transaction succeeded the account gets permanently locked and metadata written to point to the new account on Stellar.
+The account address on Stellar is a derivate from the account on Rivine which makes it easy for everyone to follow the flow.

+We first wanted to use atomic swaps for this but this had some issues to do with transparancy and complexity for the user.

-## Why
+## Why did we choose this path

-Eventually, all TFT have to be migrated after which no TFT remains on tchain, the problem is solved then.
+Rule nr 1 all TFT have to be migrated after which no TFT remains on the rivine chain (TF Chain).

 During the transition, the wallet of the user needs to initiate the conversion as explained in the [conversion document](./conversion.md).